noahpresler/React-Tutorial/README.md

 ### A New Component

-So just like the App Component, we'll create a Meme Component that has the render function from `App`
+So just like the App Component, we'll create a Meme Component.

+Once again, it should extend `React.component`:

+`class Meme extends React.Component`

+It will have the render function from `App` with two slight changes:

 ```js
 render() {